FutureSex/LoveSounds: Release and promotion

 FutureSex/LoveSounds was released worldwide on September 13, 2006.
 More than a year after its initial release, a deluxe edition of the album was issued on November 27, 2007.
 This edition contains three additional tracks on the album, each featuring guest artist.
 One of the tracks is a re-recording of "Until the End of Time", now a duet between Timberlake and American R&B singer Beyoncé.
-Also included with the Deluxe Edition is a bonus DVD, which contains footage from Timberlake's live performances and behind the scenes on the music videos of four singles, including "SexyBack" and "What Goes Around...
+Also included with the Deluxe Edition is a bonus DVD, which contains footage from Timberlake's live performances and behind-the-scenes on the music videos of four singles, including "SexyBack" and "What Goes Around...
 Comes Around".
-The main album included with the Deluxe Edition is the edited version; and an explicit version was not issued.
+The main album included with the Deluxe Edition is the edited version, and an explicit version was not issued.

 According to Billboard magazine, Jive's mother company Sony BMG offered 71 distinct products to tie in with FutureSex/LoveSounds.
 This was an attempt at finding solutions to declining sales in physical albums, and Timberlake's album was among those offered in various configurations and versions.
-Aside from the album itself, the project included digital versions, ringtones, wallpapers and individual tracks.
+Aside from the album itself, the project included digital versions, ringtones, wallpapers, and individual tracks.

-Before, an artist's release was made available in less than ten formats.
+Before, an artist's release was made available in fewer than ten formats.
 In recent years, however, versioning strategies have been increasingly applied to the recording industry.
-On the 2010 book The Music Industry: Music in the Cloud which examines such context, author Patrik Wikström noted FutureSex/LoveSounds as one "high-profile" example.
+In the 2010 book The Music Industry: Music in the Cloud which examines such context, author Patrik Wikström noted FutureSex/LoveSounds as one "high-profile" example.
 From the project, a total of 115 versions or products have been sold.
 According to the International Federation of the Phonographic Industry (IFPI), the project has sold as of 2008 more than 19 million units worldwide, 20 percent of which were sales on CD format.